CTF-for-Science/moirai/README.md

 # CTF Notes

-Environment: Use python 3.10 and follow instructions below.
+Environment: Use python 3.10 and follow instructions below (`pip install -e .`).
 Code for CTF is in the `ctf` folder.

 # Unified Training of Universal Time Series Transformers